pconcepcion/telegram_dice_bot/doc/commands.md

 ## Single Die commands

+Simple, roll a single die and get the result, just predefined the most common dices for simpler access

 * `d2`: Roll a die with 2 sides
 * `d4`: Roll a die with 4 sides
 * `d6`: Roll a die with 6 sides